 5. I am a fast person.
 I’ve accepted that about myself.
 It has been a pain point for me in the past about moving too fast for others.
 I trend toward anxiety, not depression (I believe most humans struggle with anxiety / depression at some point for some reason or another).
 I see it as a human continuum, and I wish we could start talking about it in the way we talk about digestive challenges or headaches.
 Let's normalize it and accept that mental health is real and important.
 Speed… slowing down is real medicine for me, yet not natural.
-I think, drive, move, act, decide, cook…quickly.
+I think, drive, move, act, decide, and cook…quickly.
 Sometimes this causes issues!
 Sometimes it is a great skill.
-Except when I offer pelvic therapy, that is not quick and is the most attuned process.
+Except when I offer pelvic therapy, which is not quick and is the most attuned process.
 Slowed down attuned contact feels like a special skill and gift because it requires me to slow down.
 I sense sharing that with others also helps me understand the nature of how and why the nervous system surrenders.

-6. My time, energy and skills gets more and more valuable to me.
+6. My time, energy, and skills get more and more valuable to me.
 I’m the only one I know doing what I do, the way I do it, with the combination of trainings and lenses I hold.
 It's rare for a pelvic health practitioner to also be a trained mental health professional.
-This is a very unique feeling in a world saturated with humans in such competition mode.
+This is a very unique feeling in a world saturated with humans in such a competitive mode.
 This has also brought many challenges because it's been isolating.
 This field is changing / growing / navigating many challenges (see some of the shadows I discuss in my videos).
-I decided to start teaching and training others about trauma-informed pelvic healthcare because of the severe need and lack of high caliber professionals in this field.
+I decided to start teaching and training others about trauma-informed pelvic healthcare because of the severe need and lack of high-caliber professionals in this field.

-If you want t o connect, please be in touch !
-Join my mailing list via my home page for the best personal notes from me.
+If you want to connect, please be in touch!
+Join my mailing list for the best personal notes from me.
 With so much love and gratitude,